Liposuction with Dr Turner in Sydney

 You may return to work and begin light exercise as soon as one week after liposuction surgery.
 You are encouraged to resume normal exercise as soon as you are able as this helps with skin tightening.
 Most activities can be resumed fully at six weeks following your procedure.

 You will have an appointment to see Dr Turner within the first week after surgery to check that your wounds are healing as expected.
-Dr Turner will see you frequently over the first year to monitor your progress and will give you advice on scar management, wearing garments and resuming normal activities.
+You will have frequent appointments over the first year to monitor your progress, where our nursing team and Dr Turner will give you advice on scar management, wearing garments and resuming normal activities.

 Risks Associated with Liposuction Surgery

 As with any surgery, it is important that you are fully informed of the potential risks associated with liposuction surgery.
-While all care is taken to minimize these complications, they may and do occur despite the best medical care.
-It is important that you carefully read and understand the potential risks and they will be discussed in further detail when you have your consultation with Dr Turner.
+While all care is taken to minimise these complications, they may and do occur despite the best medical care.
+It is important that you carefully read and understand the potential risks which will be discussed in further detail when you have your consultation with Dr Turner.

 Your Liposuction Consultation